 As an added bonus, it's great for making ahead of time, and keeps really well even when cut.
 The perfect dessert for Thanksgiving...or just a regular weekend treat.
-Really pie is perfect any time though, am-I-right?
+Pie is perfect any time, am-I-right?

-You can buy a store bought deep dish pie crust (many are accidentally vegan), or use my vegan pie crust recipe to make your own.
-Homemade does beat store bought hands down though ;O) To make a pie crust this is what you need:
+You can buy a store bought deep dish pie crust (many are accidentally vegan), or make your own vegan pie crust recipe.
+Use a gluten-free pie crust if necessary.

-Then for the complete pecan pie you will need:
+Then for the pecan pie filling you will need:

-And some notes on some of the vegan pecan pie filling ingredients:
+And some important notes on some of the vegan pecan pie filling ingredients:

 - Dairy-free butter, cornstarch & coconut milk - In this egg-free pecan pie, the combination of these 3 ingredients replaces the eggs which are usually used to set and add richness to pecan pie.
 The butter and coconut milk help to set the filling and also add lots of delicious flavour and richness.
-Essential in a dessert like this.
 Arrowroot can be used instead of cornstarch. (cornstarch is known as cornflour in the UK) but I don't recommend making any other subs.